CreeperDev/MiBluePvP/README.md

   Vault,
   Bukkit 1.6 (or higher)

-MiBluePvP is in an eary stage.
+MiBluePvP is in an early stage.
 We soon hope to add new mechanics to the existing base code.